-No. See answer to FAQ3.
-There is no minimum mark required in any of the three courses.
+No, there is no minimum mark required in any of the three courses.

 FAQ 5 I am eligible for block exemptions because my overall average is higher than 65%.
 Will I get an exemption even when I failed the underlying course?